Create the cutest snowman hoop ornament using buttons, ribbon and an embroidery hoop! A fun holiday craft for a snowy day :)

 - White thread

-Step One: Paint the 3″ embroidery hoop white.
+Step One: Paint the 3″ embroidery hoop white and add the ribbon scarf.
 Once the hoop is dry, wrap plaid ribbon around the bottom of the hoop to look like a scarf.
 Glue or tape the end of the ribbon to hold it in place.

 To create two scarf tails coming down from the scarf, cut two lengths of ribbon and tape or glue the ends over the bottom of the hoop.
 Once the other part of the hoop is put into place and the hoop is tightened, the ribbons will be held in place.
 The tape or glue is just to hold them until we do that step!